owkin/GrAIdient/Docs/Concepts/MODEL.md

 The `ModelContext` is used to build this graph of layers.
-Once created, the model context object allows to edit the graph of layers: the model context is given to each newly created layers as a parameter for these layers to being appended to the list of layers of the model context.
+Once created, the model context object allows to edit the graph of layers: the model context is given to every newly created layers as a parameter for these layers to be appended to the list of layers of the model context.

 <ins>Example</ins>: